chanmix51/kaku/specifications.md

 general.

 `Universe`
-A Universe is a group of Projects that all belong to one or several Stylos.
+A Universe is a group of Projects that belongs to an organization.

 `AuthenticationToken`
 It belongs to an Organization.
 It represents a key to access the system and